Tuvalu Association of Sports and National Olympic Committee: Facilities and management

 Tuvalu has one sporting field close to the airport.
 Athletes also train on the airport tarmac, the beach, or on a road.
 TASNOC's Secretary General said the following about the biggest challenges the committee faces: "I think it's finance and facilities, sporting facilities."

 The athletes do not have access to nutritionists, physiotherapists, and sports psychologists.
 They talk with the pastors of the church for guidance.

 In 2007, the Secretary General of the Tuvalu National Olympic Committee was Nakibae Kitiseni.
 The Secretary General in 2012 was Teake Esene Manatu, who was succeeded by Isala T. Isala on April 3, 2014.
-The Secretary General is responsible for the logistics of the Tuvalu Games, as well as the logistics when athletes participate in regional and international competitions.
+Elu Tataua became Secretary General in 2019.The Secretary General is responsible for the logistics of the Tuvalu Games, as well as the logistics when athletes participate in regional and international competitions.
 They are also in charge of talent acquisition and recruiting.